mkorman9/scala-dynamodb-mapper/README.md

 ## What does it do?
 * Provides method for putting case class objects straight into DynamoDB
 * Provides method for retrieving sequence of case class objects from DynamoDB
-* Provides built-it mapping for basic Scala types and Joda's DateTime
+* Provides built-it mapping for basic Scala types and Java DateTime API
 * Allows you to write mappers for your own classes
 * Allows you to declare attributes as non-required and map them to Option[T]
 * Allows you to query tables using both local and global secondary indexes